-6. Members are invited to consider whether they agree with the Scottish Government's decision to consent to the provisions set out in the notifications being included in UK, rather than Scottish, subordinate legislation.
+8. Members are invited to consider whether they wish to agree with the Scottish Government's decision to consent to the provisions set out in the notification being included in UK, rather than Scottish, subordinate legislation.

-Rural Affairs, Islands and Natural Environment Committee clerks May 2022
+Rural Affairs, Islands and Natural Environment Committee clerks January 2022